florianbrede-ayet/esphome-toshiba-hvac-controller/README.md

 7. The device can now be added in Home Assistant (Settings => Devices & Services).
 HA will ask you for the encryption key from the YAML file.

 If you just want to connect to the device to view the debug logs, use `esphome logs toshiba-livingroom.yaml`.

+# ESP8266
+To use a (NodeMCU) ESP8266 instead of an ESP32 DevKit, take the `template8266.yaml` as reference instead.
+Also a bidirectional logic level converter  must be connected to `GPIO1 (TX)` and `GPIO3 (RX)`.

+The NodeMCU can be powered directly from the indoor unit's UART connector 5V Pin 3 through VIN.

 # FAQ
 ## Smart Thermostat / Internal Thermistor